Is PowerPoint the first thing you turn to when you are called on to present?

 “People don’t by what you do they buy why you do it”

-He said this twice with emphasis then continues to repeat it throughout the presentation.
+He said this twice with emphasis, repeating it throughout the presentation.

 Suddenly, without warning his microphone packs up.